Henry Every: Mutiny and ascension to captaincy

 After sailing far enough for safety, Every gave the non-conspirators a chance to go ashore, even deferentially offering to let Gibson command the ship if he would join their cause.
 According to Charles Ellms, Every's words to Gibson were, "if you have a mind to make one of us, we will receive you; and if you turn sober, and attend to business, perhaps in time I may make you up of my lieutenants; if not, here's a boat, and you shall be set on shore."
 The captain declined and was set ashore with several other sailors.

 The only man who was prevented from voluntarily leaving was the ship's surgeon, whose services were deemed too important to forgo.
 All of the men left on board Charles II unanimously elected Every captain of the ship.
-Some reports say that Every was much ruder in his dealings with Gibson, but agree that he at least offered him the position of second mate.
-In either case, Every exhibited an amount of gentility and generosity in his operation of the mutiny that indicates his motives were not mere adventure.
+Some reports say that Every was much ruder in his dealings with Gibson, but agree that he at least offered him the position of the second mate.
+In either case, Every exhibited an amount of gentility and generosity in his operation of the mutiny that indicates his motives were not a mere adventure.

-Every was easily able to convince the men to sail to the Indian Ocean as pirates, since their original mission had greatly resembled piracy and Every was renowned for his powers of persuasion.
-He may have mentioned Thomas Tew's success capturing an enormous prize in the Red Sea only a year earlier.
+Every was easily able to convince the men to sail to the Indian Ocean as pirates since their original mission had greatly resembled piracy and Every was renowned for his powers of persuasion.
+He may have mentioned Thomas Tew's success in capturing an enormous prize in the Red Sea only a year earlier.
 The crew quickly settled the subject of payment by deciding that each member would get one share of the treasure, and the captain would get two.
 Every then renamed Charles II the Fancy—a name which reflected both the crew's renewed hope in their journey and the quality of the ship—and set a course for the Cape of Good Hope.